of the (non-) Subject

 With Sunday’s practices (the practices of riot) these particular sections of the proletariat are becoming, within the reproduction of capitalist society, an aggravating factor for the crisis.
 The (non-)subject’s role reflects the revolution produced in this cycle of struggles, which is the abolition of all mediations of value, namely of all current social relations, and not the seizing of power by workers.
 The horizon of (this period’s) revolution is not the revolutionary programme that awaits the arrival of the ‘subject’ that will inevitably have to play the central role.
 Productive workers, despite their special role, are not produced in this cycle of struggles as a separate revolutionary subject that will lead the process of transformation of capitalist society into a ‘society of labour’; the core concern of the revolution will not be the ‘management of production’.
 In future, the destructive practices that are emerging today will find their limit in their own reproduction and it will not be possible for them to only involve the destruction of constant capital as ‘losses’ or as temporary sabotage.
 In order to continue life within the struggle, practices will be transformed and will be forced to question the existence of the means of production as means of the production of value.
 This questioning will not be a monolithic process towards a supposed ‘victory’, but will encompass all the conflicts that will produce, as ruptures, the abolition of the distinction between production and reproduction, that is, the abolition of value and with it the abolition of all the social relations of capital.
 For the moment, within the crisis of restructured capitalism, the (non-)subject is by now becoming an active force.
 It continually reappears, and its practices tend to coexist ‘antagonistically’ with revindicative practices, while revindicative practices tend to ’emulate’ the practices of riot, which unavoidably magnetise them, since ‘social dialogue’ has been abolished.

 In September 2011 we wrote concerning that point in time: ‘What will be important in future events, in terms of the crisis and the intensification of class struggle, is the unfolding of the relation between the kind of practices we saw in the UK [August 2011, A/N] and those of the “indignants”.
 This relation becomes particularly important because of the fluidity between these two forming subjects (unemployment has entered the core of the wage relation).
 The delineation of a new limit (the police, class belonging as an external constraint) leads to a new configuration that we are attempting to approach by the notion of “riots”.
 “Riots” surround the “indignants'” movements, they encroach into them and eventually penetrate them, producing rifts among the practices of these movements (the first manifestation of this fact was on 28 — 29 June in Greece).
 The dialectic of the rift is working fervently…’.
 The Sunday events were an overcoming, in the sense that the practices have now met, they have come face to face in action.
 The encounter of these practices is a result of the dynamic produced by the co-penetration between the ‘indignants’, the ‘proletarianised petit bourgeois’, the civil servants, the youth, the precarious/unemployed.
 The dialectical movement of these practices is already in process.
 However, this dialectic will not develop in a vacuum; it is also immersed in the entire dynamic of the class struggle: ‘The four-hundred-euro wage is not related to the cuts in pharmacy profits, or to the benefit cuts in public enterprises and banks, or to pension cuts, or to the opening up of closed trades, or to anything that drives unionists and workers into occupations, demonstrations and long-term strikes.
 When all of the above have reached the kind of limits they claim, then what precisely could those who have no hope of survival do?
 The youths in run-down neighbourhoods who frequent the sports clubs owned by untaxed shipping magnates hate the centre of Athens and its pretty lights.
 The Capital’s young unemployed are desperate and prepared to resist becoming the lepers of the social margins.
 We talk to them about solidarity.
 Rubbish.
-Nobody is ready to make the smallest sacrifice … so that the twenty-somethings of Greece can get a few Euros more.'11)A. Psarra, ‘Cinema Inferno’ (in Greek), Red Notebook, http://www.rednotebook.gr/details.php?id=4858.informal labour becomes the leading tendency of capital’s blind force, it does not seem at all easy for capital to manage the necessary-for-reproduction qualitative distinction between the ‘integrable’ strata of the proletariat and the surplus population.
+Nobody is ready to make the smallest sacrifice … so that the twenty-somethings of Greece can get a few Euros more.'11)A. Psarra, ‘Cinema Inferno’ (in Greek), Red Notebook, http://www.rednotebook.gr/details.php?id=4858.
+These practices belong to fluid and continually reconfigured subjects formed by today’s class struggle.
+In the context of every crisis where realised profit is not enough to breathe life into the immense mass of past crystallised labour, the more the proletariat is squeezed, it becomes all the more fragmented.
+In the present conjuncture, however, whose core contains the expulsion of demand struggles from capital’s reproduction, a dynamic which was an integral part of the entire former period, the dynamic of the crisis is now transformed into a dynamic of crisis of the wage relation itself.
+As the second phase of restructuring is implemented and informal labour becomes the leading tendency of capital’s blind force, it does not seem at all easy for capital to manage the necessary-for-reproduction qualitative distinction between the ‘integrable’ strata of the proletariat and the surplus population.
 This distinction, the ranking and ordering of labour power, is a structural element of every period of capital, although today the crucial elements are that, on one side, the excluded section tends to become larger, prefiguring a time when it will comprise a significant part of the population, and on the other, the distinction between inclusion and exclusion is now entirely contingent.

 Any prediction is dangerous, since the condensation of historical time contains an element of unpredictability and the creation of multiple ruptures.
 The momentous turn towards the ‘national question’ presented as necessary for the reproduction of the current structuring of capital raises the possibility of a left or fascistoid ‘national’ counter-revolution, which of course cannot enjoy the stability (national-socialist integration into the reproduction of capital within the bounds of a national social formation) of the fascisms of the past.
 This can be produced as necessary when the moment of last resort arrives from the vantage point of capital, which is forced to function under a ‘political economy of risk’.
 The appropriation of practices of conflict and the continually reproduced state of war in which the proletariat is forced to make any demands, together with the whole squeeze on the working/unemployed population, will all play a role towards adopting practices of the (non-)subject of the (non-)excluded.
 The only thing certain is that Sunday’s turning point is only one of a succession that promises to be dense and to keep the nights bright.